ventengine/Vent-Engine/README.md

 **(24.03.2024)**

-#### How to contribute?
+### How to contribute?

 Contributions are welcome in any way, shape, or form.
-Here's how you can get started:
+See [Contributing](CONTRIBUTING) to know how you can get started:

-- Fork the repository and clone it to your local machine.
-- Run `cargo run --release --bin vent-runtime` to start the runtime.
-- Make your changes and submit a pull request.

-Use [GitHub Issues](https://github.com/Snowiiii/Vent-Engine/issues) to report bugs, request features.

 ### 🎮 Platforms